Course Description

 Daniel Cooper, MD, Washington University School of Medicine

-Georges Chahoud, MD, SSM Health St. Louis & Southern Illinois
+Georges Chahoud, MD, FACC, FAHA, FHFSA, SSM Health St. Louis & Southern Illinois

 Sharon Cresci, MD, Washington University School of Medicine